yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transactions.markdown

 3. The business logic code is wrapped in a **try-catch** block, and we've added a **commit** upon successful execution and **abort** if an exception occurred.
 4. The **Take** and **Write** operations now use the **txn** to tell the space to perform them under that transaction.

 Last but not least, we now need to provide a transaction manager when invoking **ProcessNewOrder()**.
-This can be done by invoking {{GigaSpacesFactory.CreateDistributedTransactionManager()}}.
+This can be done by invoking `GigaSpacesFactory.CreateDistributedTransactionManager()`.
 Of course there's no need to create a transaction manager each time we create a transaction, which is why we left it out of the method.
 Usually the transaction manager is created once upon application initialization and used throughout the application.

 {% tip title=Distributed vs. Local transaction manager %}